 - Parents are responsible for the behavior of their children in the library

-Parents are responsible for their child's behavior while in the library.
+· Parents and caregivers, not the library staff, are responsible for children’s safety and behavior in the library.

 We will accept the following materials in MINT condition only:

 6. Unabridged books on CD in original packaging.

 We will not accept the following:

 1. Any materials that have odors or stains.

 2. Any materials that have been stored in attics, cellars or garages.